ANHD-NYC-CODE/anhd-council-backend/README.md

 gzip -d dap.gz && cat dap | docker exec -i postgres psql -U anhd -d anhd

 ### CRON / Periodic Tasks Not Running

 - If the Flower Periodic Tasks fail to automatically run, like the nightly cache reset or any automatic updates:
 - 1. log into the droplet / remote server via terminal or digitalocean console
 - 2. delete the celerybeat PID file from its backend folder
 - 3. redeploy the backend

+### Viewing the OCA Housing Raw Data (As of 8/15/23)

+- If you need to view the two files that are being joined to update the OCA Housing Dataset, here are the instructions:
+  - After installing Amazon CLI, run "aws configure" in your command line, typing in the credentials from the env.
+  - It will prompt you for the following:
+    AWS Access Key ID - Enter your OCA_AWS_SECRET_KEY_ID.
+     AWS Secret Access Key - Enter your OCA_AWS_SECRET_ACCESS_KEY.
+    Default region name - Default.
+    Default output format - You can leave this as the default (blank)
+    - Download the Files by directly accessing the buckets: You can use the following commands to download to the current directory you're in on your local device: aws s3 cp s3://BUCKET_NAME/oca_addresses_with_bbl.csv . aws s3 cp s3://BUCKET_NAME/oca_index.csv .
+- Note: Prior to August 2023, the bucket name used was different.
+Please consult a dev and make sure it's updated to the most recent bucket in any backend ENV and commands you issue.
+The IP may also need to be whitelisted via OCA as the S3 is not part of this portal.